has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> Probability is common sense reduced to calculation.
+> Statistical inference is not a mechanical rule but a matter of judgment based on experience and knowledge.
 >
-> — *Pierre-Simon Laplace* (Mathematics and Statistics)
+> — *Abraham Wald* (Statistics)
 <!-- /DAILY QUOTE -->